Questions and Comments

 The results of the sampling were shared with the well owners and with the Kansas Department of Health and Environment and the EPA.
 Nineteen wells showed no traces of PFOA or PFOS.
 Three wells showed amounts above zero, but below the EPA health advisory threshold of 70 ppt.
 None of the public water supply wells showed traces of PFOA or PFOS.

-One private well showed 128 ppt, which is above the EPA guideline.
-The landowner and resident have been notified and the Army will supply the resident with bottled drinking water until a permanent solution is provided.
+One private well tested above the EPA guideline.
+The affected landowner and resident have been notified and the Army is providing the resident with bottled drinking water until a permanent solution can be devised.

-The Army follows the federal environment cleanup law, the Comprehensive Environmental Response, Compensation and Liability Act, known as CERCLA.
-The Army works closely with appropriate state and federal agencies where the Army has identified PFAS were potentially released into the environment and will continue to do so.
+The Army follows the federal environment cleanup law, the Comprehensive Environmental Response, Compensation and Liability Act, known as CERCLA, to address PFAS.
+The next CERCLA phase, a Remedial Investigation, is scheduled to begin in 2022.
+The Army works closely with appropriate state and federal agencies to address PFAS concerns.

 Fort Riley’s drinking water supply has been tested since 2013 and the highest concentrations of PFOA and PFOS combined were 11 ppt.

-Repeated testing of drinking water on Fort Riley since 2013 continues to show all drinking water supplied on the installation is well below EPA lifetime health advisory concentration (For example, 9 ppt and lower on Main Post compared to 70 ppt advisory)
+Repeated testing of drinking water on Fort Riley since 2013 continues to show all drinking water supplied on the installation is well below EPA lifetime health advisory concentration (For example, 9 ppt and lower on Main Post compared to 70 ppt advisory.)
+Testing of Fort Riley water will continue into the future.

 Most on post customers are served by American States Utility Services, who will provide a Consumer Confidence Report with detailed information about sampling efforts and any substances detected.